 Cities Alliance organized an in-person workshop gathering local stakeholders, with a focus on women-organizations from informal communities, to share experiences, knowledge and perceptions on the current engagement of women in the various dimensions of their environments.
-The results of this engagement will inform the Kampala-Jinja Expressway “No One Worse Off” (NOWO) project and specific Covid-19 response actions in informal settlements
+As a result of this engagement, a report and a video has been completed (Women Talking, Kampala Listening), which will inform the Kampala-Jinja Expressway “No One Worse Off” (NOWO) project and specific Covid-19 response actions in informal settlements.

 An inclusive response to COVID-19 in Kampala's informal settlements